 Ok, enough with Teetotalism.
 We need some booze!

-The previous two recipes can easily be adapted by adding before serving some bourbon, rum, brandy, calvados, or any other spirits for that matter.
+The previous two recipes can easily be adapted by adding bourbon, rum, brandy, calvados, or other spirits before serving.

 Hot Buttered Rum with Apple Cider